 Want to learn why?
 Keep reading.

 The primary reason people record an interview is to have a form of reference they can go through later.
 When going through a video or audio recording, it can get tricky to find an important point you need.

-Imagine spending hours in forwarding and rewinding and a recording to find what you want.
+Imagine spending hours in forwarding and rewinding and recording to find what you want.
 Remember, some interviews can last for hours.
 The longer an interview is, the more time you will spend skimming through it.

 With an interview transcript, it is the exact opposite.